 Other discounts that college students might be eligible for include:

-Ask one of our Trusted Choice agents about these discounts when you shop for your policy.
+Ask an independent insurance agent about these discounts when you shop for your policy.

 To ensure you are protected, auto insurance for college students should include the following types of coverage with appropriate coverage limits:

 - Collision coverage is protection for physical damage to your vehicle when it hits or is hit by another vehicle or object, such as a tree.

 - Comprehensive coverage pays for losses from almost all other types of damage to your vehicle other than that resulting from a collision, such as theft, fire, vandalism, weather, birds or animals, glass breakage, and so on.

 - Medical payments coverage, or personal injury protection, helps pay for medical, dental and funeral expenses for you or your passengers, regardless of who is at fault.